 17. Go for a stylish pink bathroom paint colour

 We are still seeing that blush millennial pink everywhere, and while with love it on our nails, our clothes and in the form of a cocktail, painting a whole room in that Barbie-ish shade might be a bit much.
-So opt for a more grown-up duskier version – we love Farrow & Ball's Setting Plaster or Calamine.
+So opt for a more grown-up duskier version – we love Farrow & Ball's Setting Plaster or Benjamin Moore's First Light.
 Pair it with darker fixtures too, these pale pinks work so well with a really dark blue.